denchii/configurator/README.md

 # Python project configurator

-Add configuration to your project - use parameters as attributes.
+This library helps to add configuration file to Python projects.
+Forget about deep level dictionaries - parameters from file could be used as classes with attributes.

 ## Features

-- Support JSON and TOML file formats;
 - Creates 'type' object which attributes are parameters from config;
 - Any level of nesting - complex object will became an attribute of the parent object.
 - Add new parameters as attributes on the fly;
-- Store configuration object as a file;
+- Stores configuration object as a file;
-- Encrypt stored configuration with a secret key.
+- Encrypts stored configuration with a secret key.
+- Supports JSON and TOML file formats;

 ## Usage